flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

     cd .. # FIXME: confirm this is cd up one level and not two (ie back to rbac-test/arches-rbac-permissions/ or rbac-test/ )
     ```

     FIXME: What is the following parenthetical expressing?
-Only going up one level means `arches/` is not a subdir
+Only going up one level means `arches/` is not a subdir.
+Ignore.
     (cd arches && pip install -e .) # It is still marked as an alpha

 4. Add query sets